resttime/cl-liballegro/README.md

 One might require some familiarity with cffi to use the most out of the bindings.
 (For now)

 **I won't work on the following sections because I am under the impression that Common Lisp has more suitable implementations or it just is not practical.
+(Might eventually do it for completeness though)
 Feel free to explain otherwise and I'll listen.**

 * File I/O